-Changes in the LD injection current lead to concurrent changes in laser beam intensity and detuning, consequently affecting both the Faraday rotation angle and the spin relaxaton rate.
-In order to examine these parameters as a function of the LD injection currents, we obtained FID signals by chainging the LD current DC offset at the probe stage while current modulation at the pumping stage is fixed.
-Because the spin polarization remains unchanged (due to fixed current modulation at the pumping stage), the FID signal reflects the atomic response on the LD current DC offset.
-Fig.~\ref{fig:absorption}~(a) depicts the absorption spectra of ${}^{87}$Rb in the atomic vapor cell.
-Fig.~\ref{fig:absorption}~(b) shows the laser frequency detuning as a function of LD injection currents.
-A huge shift on the laser frequency occurs around 67.1 mA.
-The relative size of Faraday rotation angles and transverse spin realxation rates as a function of LD injection currents is shown at Fig.~\ref{fig:absorption}~(c).
-At the current lower than the mode-hop current, the laser becomes near-resonant so that a large Faraday rotation angle and a fast spin relaxation are induced.
-The LD current higher than the mode-hop current, conversely, shifts the laser frequency into off-resonance, leading to a relatively small Faraday rotation angle and a smaller spin relaxation rate.
+The relative size of Faraday rotation angles and transverse spin relaxation rates as a function of LD injection currents is shown in Fig.~\ref{fig:absorption}~(c).
+At a current lower than the mode-hop current, the laser becomes nearly resonant so that a large Faraday rotation angle and a fast spin relaxation are induced.
+Conversely, with an LD current higher than the mode-hop current, the laser frequency shifts into off-resonance, leading to a relatively small Faraday rotation angle and a smaller spin relaxation rate.
 The maximum difference in spin relaxation rates between on- and off-resonance was approximately 1036 /s, which represents the maximum optical pumping rate.
-The minimum spin relaxation rate in off-resonance is 2392~ /s when the $1/e^2$ beam diameter is 10 mm which is the internal size of the atomic vapor cell.
-When a beam diameter is small, Rb-Rb spin exchange collisions act as the main spin relaxation mechanism.
-A polarized atomic spin in the boundary between the bright region and the dark region is easily depolarized due to a spin exchange collision with an unpolarized atomic spin from the dark region.
+The minimum spin relaxation rate in off-resonance is 2392~ /s when the $1/e^2$ beam diameter is 10 mm, which is the internal size of the atomic vapor cell.
+When the beam diameter is small, Rb-Rb spin exchange collisions act as the main spin relaxation mechanism.
+A polarized atomic spin in the boundary between the bright region and the dark region is easily depolarized by a spin exchange collision with an unpolarized atomic spin from the dark region.
 With a beam diameter of 1.5 mm, the minimum spin relaxation rate was measured as 4429~ /s which is very close to 4304~ /s, the \(^{87}\)Rb spin-exchange relaxation rate at the cell temperature of 98 ${}^\circ$C \cite{gibbs1967spin}.
-It means that the optical pumping can be effectively turned off by using laser mode hopping.
+This means that the optical pumping can be effectively turned off by using laser mode hopping.
 Fig.~\ref{fig:absorption}~(c) shows the optical power of the laser beam after passing through the atomic vapor cell.
-The absorption is minimized at the off-resonance condition (laser current above the mode-hop current), leading to a higher FID amplitude $V_0$ in spite of the slight degradation of the Faraday rotation angle.
+The absorption is minimized in the off-resonance condition (laser current above the mode-hop current), leading to a higher FID amplitude $V_0$ despite the slight degradation in the Faraday rotation angle.